-For example, "Petty cash", "Cash", and "Cash equivalents" are related to "Cash and cash equivalents" and the sum of the components adds up to the aggregate.
+For example, the parts "Petty cash", "Cash", and "Cash equivalents" are related to the whole "Cash and cash equivalents" and the sum of the parts adds up to the whole.

 1.1.1.
 Facts can relate to one another numerically